alvineebai/Alvine-kubernetes/02-pods/readme.md

 kubectl delete pod utrains -n dev
 ```

+6- Create a pod in a specific namespace
+Check `02-pod-namespace.yaml`

-6- Create a pod in a specific namespace exposing a port (80) using TCP protocol
+7- Create a pod in a specific namespace exposing a port (80) using TCP protocol
-Check the `pod-with-port.yaml` manifest
+Check the `03-pod-with-port.yaml` manifest

 ### Pods Quality of Service (QoS)
 When Kubernetes creates a Pod, it assigns a QoS class to the pod based on the resource (CPU, memory) requests and limits defined in that pod.
 There are 3 QoS classes